Relationship of Donald Trump and Jeffrey Epstein: After Epstein's conviction (2008–2019)

-Anticipating the publication of the exposé Filthy Rich: The Shocking True Story of Jeffrey Epstein – The Billionaire’s Sex Scandal, written by James Patterson and John Connolly with Tim Malloy, the Trump biographer Michael Wolff counseled Epstein.
+Anticipating the publication of the exposé Filthy Rich: The Shocking True Story of Jeffrey Epstein – The Billionaire's Sex Scandal, written by James Patterson and John Connolly with Tim Malloy, the Trump biographer Michael Wolff counseled Epstein.
 In a 2016 email, Wolff suggested that Epstein throw Trump under the bus. "[Y]ou do need an immediate counter narrative to the book.
 I believe Trump offers an ideal opportunity.
-It’s a chance to make the story about something other than you, while, at the same time, letting you frame your own story."
+It's a chance to make the story about something other than you, while, at the same time, letting you frame your own story."
 The email was released by the House Oversight Committee in 2025.

-According to Epstein's brother, Mark, Trump called Jeffrey Epstein after winning the 2016 election.
+According to Epstein's brother, Mark, Trump called Jeffrey Epstein after winning the 2016 U.S. presidential election.
 "Trump was sort of surprised himself that he won", Mark said.
-"So Jeffrey said [Trump] called him like, you know, ‘Could you believe this?’ type of a phone call."
+"So Jeffrey said [Trump] called him like, you know, 'Could you believe this?' type of a phone call."

+Trump, in 2019, talks about his relationship with Epstein.

 In 2017, Epstein told Wolff that he had been Trump's "closest friend for 10 years".
 He also criticized the first Trump administration and said that Trump was "a horrible human being" who would do "nasty things to his best friends, his best friends' wives, anyone who he first tries to gain their trust and uses it to do bad things to them".
 Wolff had taped the remark as part of research for his 2018 book Fire and Fury; he published the tape in 2024.

-Trump, in 2019, talks about his relationship with Epstein.

 In 2019, after Epstein was arrested under sex trafficking charges, Trump said that he had not been in contact with Epstein for 15 years.
-He later promoted conspiracy theories surrounding Epstein's death in custody.
-Later that year, amid widespread criticism of Epstein associate Andrew Mountbatten Windsor (who was publicly known as Prince Andrew, Duke of York at the time) after being accused of sexual abuse by Giuffre, Trump claimed during an interview to not know Andrew, despite multiple sources and photographic evidence showing they had met on several occasions.
+At a White House press conference on July 12, a reporter asked whether Trump had had "any suspicions that he [Epstein] was molesting young women, underaged women?"
+Trump replied: "No, I had no idea."
+Trump later promoted conspiracy theories surrounding Epstein's death in custody.
+Later that year, amid widespread criticism of Epstein associate Prince Andrew after being accused of sexual abuse by Giuffre, Trump claimed during an interview to not know Andrew, despite multiple sources and photographic evidence showing they had met on several occasions.
 In 2020, on the topic of Maxwell's criminal prosecution, Trump said that "I do wish her well.
 I'm not looking for anything bad for her".
 Trump later doubled down on his wish to Maxwell, stating that "I'd wish a lot of people well.
 Good luck.
 Let them prove somebody was guilty."